Diversity, Equity, and Inclusion

 - Fall schedule will be added HERE soon!

 CPS works closely with campus departments and student groups to facilitate communication and provide services that are responsive and culturally appropriate to each group’s needs.
+To discuss establishing a liaison partnership with CPS, please email us.
 The following are a list of some of these partnerships (click each to link to their page):